 Next, it's time to wash hands and have a snack.
 Snack time is a great time to socialize with classmates and practice table manners.
 After eating, children throw away their garbage and head to the rug for circle time.
 If they finish before their friends, they are welcome to look at a book.
 Once everyone is gathered on the rug, we sing our welcome song, then read a book or two, and sing more songs.
 Pre-K students will practice the daily calendar and weather activities.
 Then it's share bag time.
 Each child will get several opportunities throughout the year to bring something special to share with friends.
 This is a chance to practice speaking in front of a group and for the other children to learn to be a good audience.

 After circle time, it's time for gross motor play.
 We are fortunate that Portland Parks & Recreation facilities have both indoor and outdoor play areas.
 Rest assured, no matter what the weather, your child will get a chance to run and play each school day.

 Soon enough, it's time to gather belongings and sing our goodbye song.
 Another busy, fun-filled day is over!

-In general, Portland Parks Preschool will follow the Portland Public Schools (PPS) calendar for major breaks and holidays.
+In general, Portland Parks Preschool will follow the Portland Public Schools (PPS) calendar for teacher in-service, planning days, breaks, and holidays.
 Please also check Portland Parks & Recreation's Inclement Weather Policy and Closures page for more information.